Vinícius Reche

-Vinícius da Cunha Reche (born 28 January 1984), simply known as Vinícius Reche is a Brazilian professional footballer playing for Al Taawon in Saudi Professional League as a midfielder.
+Vinícius da Cunha Reche (born 28 January 1984), simply known as Vinícius Reche is a Brazilian former professional footballer who played as a midfielder.

-Club career
+Career

 A product of the Palmeiras youth academy, he played for the senior team twice between 2004 and 2007.
-After being released by the club, he joined Vasco da Gama where he made 5 appearances.
+After being released by the club, he joined Vasco da Gama where he made five appearances.
 He then had a short stint with Ituano.
 He then entered French football with Angers.
 After returning to Brazil, he joined Portuguese club Estoril Praia.
 Reche embraced Asian football with Saudi Arabian club Al Nassr in 2011.
 He won the best player of the month in December 2013.